Adee1499/F20GP_CW2/README.md

 ## Player State Machine

+We have implemented the player controller using a hierarchical state machine.
+We have two root states:
+- Default state: Represents the player's default state.
+- Invulnerable state: Represents a temporary state where the player is invulnerable to enemies.

+And the following sub-states:
+- Attack state: The player is performing an attack (within the PlayerAttackState class we differentiate between different types of attacks (melee, projectile, AOE).
+- Idle state: The player is not moving or performing any actions.
+- Interact state: The player is interacting with an object / NPC in the game.
+- Roll state: The player is performing a roll/dodge move.
+- Run state: The player is running.
+- Walk state: The player is moving at a slower pace.

+Each sub-state can be accessed from either of the two root states.
+For example, the player could be in the Invulnerable state and still be able to perform an attack, or the player could be in the Interact state while in the Default state.
+This was done to avoid code repetition and to allow greater flexibility as the state machine can be easily expanded by further root or sub states depending on the game mechanics we want to implement.

 ## Dynamic Loot System

 Our loot system in Blade Boogie is a tiered system, with items spawning at four levels of rarity: Common, Uncommon, Rare, and Legendary.
 Each rarity tier corresponds to a different color and a stat modifier, making higher rarities more desirable.
 When a chest is opened or a breakable object smashed, 1 or more pieces of loot.
 The number of items dropped and the suggested level of the items can be determined using public variables stored within each lootable object.